aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

       one minor version of your Amazon Elastic Kubernetes Service (Amazon EKS) cluster control plane.
 For example, a 1.13 \ ``kubectl`` client works with Kubernetes 1.13 and 1.14 clusters.
-OpenID Connect (OIDC) is not supported in version 1.13 and earlier.
+OpenID Connect (OIDC) is not supported in versions earlier than 1.13.

    -  `eksctl <https://github.com/weaveworks/eksctl>`__ Version 0.7.0 or
       later